Bass-Ninja/SecureBank/README.md

 Staff cannot initiate customer transfers or manage customer beneficiaries.

-The frontend reflects this boundary, but the API remains the authority: staff endpoints require the `support` or `admin` role at both the HTTP authorization-policy layer and the application request layer.
+The frontend reflects this boundary, but the API remains the authority.

 ## Architecture